What is the Fair Credit Billing Act?

 The Fair Credit Billing Act (FCBA) is a federal law that mandates the protection of consumers from exploitation by creditors through billing errors.
 Enacted in 1974, the FCBA was introduced as an amendment to the Truth in Lending Act (1968).

-The Fair Credit Billing Act provides a mechanism where disputed billing amounts can be addressed.
+The Fair Credit Billing Act provides a mechanism whereby disputed billing amounts can be addressed.
 Once a consumer has disputed a billing error, the creditor is required to respond to the dispute without the consumer being required to pay the disputed amount until investigations have been completed.

 Common Billing Errors under the Fair Credit Billing Act